 Newmont Corporation (NEM) Gains But Lags Market: What You Should Know

-Heading into today, shares of the gold and copper miner had gained 3.27% over the past month, outpacing the Basic Materials sector's loss of 13.27% and the S&P 500's loss of 10.46% in that time.
+Coming into today, shares of the gold and copper miner had gained 46.75% in the past month.
+In that same time, the Basic Materials sector gained 14.3%, while the S&P 500 gained 2.36%.

-NEM will be looking to display strength as it nears its next earnings release, which is expected to be May 5, 2020.
-On that day, NEM is projected to report earnings of $0.44 per share, which would represent year-over-year growth of 33.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.65 billion, up 46.84% from the year-ago period.
+Wall Street will be looking for positivity from NEM as it approaches its next earnings report date.
+This is expected to be May 5, 2020.
+On that day, NEM is projected to report earnings of $0.46 per share, which would represent year-over-year growth of 39.39%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.68 billion, up 48.84% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.42 per share and revenue of $12.21 billion, which would represent changes of +83.33% and +25.32%, respectively, from the prior year.
+NEM's full-year Zacks Consensus Estimates are calling for earnings of $2.42 per share and revenue of $11.88 billion.
+These results would represent year-over-year changes of +83.33% and +22%, respectively.

 Any recent changes to analyst estimates for NEM should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 8.11% higher within the past month.
-NEM is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate has moved 6.91% higher within the past month.
+NEM is currently a Zacks Rank #2 (Buy).

-Digging into valuation, NEM currently has a Forward P/E ratio of 20.63.
-This represents a premium compared to its industry's average Forward P/E of 11.22.
+Valuation is also important, so investors should note that NEM has a Forward P/E ratio of 24.68 right now.
+This represents a premium compared to its industry's average Forward P/E of 11.4.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 50, which puts it in the top 20% of all 250+ industries.
+This group has a Zacks Industry Rank of 27, putting it in the top 11% of all 250+ industries.

 To follow NEM in the coming trading sessions, be sure to utilize Zacks.com.